RickyUomo/Pomodoro-Technique/README.md

 # Pomodoro Technique

-practice setInterval/conditional ternary operator in a small project.
+Practice setInterval/conditional ternary operator in a small project.
-Make a plugin later for fun.

-## Subheader

-hello, new branch
+## How to install the custom chrome extensions

+1. Go to the chrome://extensions/
+1. Turn on the developer mode.
+1. Load unpacked the folder